Other ADB Members

 |08A - Swaps info_outline||SEK590,121,000,000||USD60,000,000,000||

 Establishment of a swap facility of USD60 billion between the Riksbank and the US Federal Reserve (mutual currency arrangement).
-5 August 2020, the swap agreement is extended by 6 months, until 31 March 2021.
+5 August 2020, The swap agreement is extended by 6 months, until 31 March 2021.
+29 January 2021, The swap agreement further extended for six months up to 30 September 2021.

 |08B1 - Asian Development Bank|